 The injections may be administered in any order.

-The 200 mg pre-filled syringe and the 200 mg pre-filled pen are only for the treatment of Crohn’s disease.

 Consideration should be given to discontinuing treatment in patients who have shown no evidence of therapeutic benefit by week 24.

 Missed dose

 In case of a missed dose, instruct patients to inject as soon as possible.
 Thereafter, resume dosing every 4 weeks.